Kundt spacetimes minimally coupled to scalar field: Nonlinear Electrodynamics

 Since in NE the (mixed component) energy momentum tensor does not have any non-diagonal terms the $vu$ component of (\ref{NE field equations}) has the scalar field as the only source.
-So we can retrieve the equation which is the same as (\ref{equation1}).
+So we can retrieve the equation which is the same as (\ref{phi-Lambda}).

-The electromagnetic field considered above is evidently non-null ($F_{\mu\nu}F^{\mu\nu}\neq 0$) and since $F_{\mu\nu}{}^{*} F^{\mu\nu}=0$ it is purely electric in preferred frame.
-The Petrov type of the Weyl tensor is easily determined since the nonzero Weyl scalars are still given by (\ref{type2}) and so the type is D. The complete energy momentum tensor (both (\ref{energy-momentum-NE}) and (\ref{energy-momentum component})) is of Petrov--Plena\'{n}ski type D since we have nonzero tracefree Ricci spinor components $\phi_{00}=\frac{1}{4}\Delta H, \phi_{11}=\frac{1}{8}\chi_{,vv}$ and the Segre type is then $[2,(11)]$ according to classification scheme in \cite{Zakhary2}.
+The electromagnetic field considered above is evidently non-null ($F_{\mu\nu}F^{\mu\nu}\neq 0$) and since $F_{\mu\nu}{}^{*} F^{\mu\nu}=0$ it is purely electric in a preferred frame.
+The Petrov type of the Weyl tensor is easily determined since the nonzero Weyl scalars are still given by (\ref{type2}) and so the type is II.
+The complete energy momentum tensor (containing both (\ref{energy-momentum-NE}) and (\ref{energy-momentum component})) is of Petrov--Plena\'{n}ski type D since we have nonzero tracefree Ricci spinor components $\phi_{00}=\frac{1}{4}\Delta H, \phi_{11}=\frac{1}{8}\chi_{,vv}$ and the Segre type is then $[2,(11)]$ according to classification scheme in \cite{Zakhary2}.

 One may be surprised that we have non-null electromagnetic field but there is no source in the nonlinear Maxwell equation (\ref{modified Maxwell}).
-However, using Leibniz rule one can split the left-hand side of this equation and rearrange the equation into the form
+However, using Leibniz rule one can split the left-hand side of this equation and rearrange it into the following form

-Now, the left-hand side represents standard Maxwell equation and the right-hand side represents source generated by nontrivial $\partial_{\mu}\ln{\mathcal{L}_F}$.
-So from the point of view of standard Maxwell theory the solution of vacuum nonlinear electrodynamics has a source.
+Now, the left-hand side represents the standard Maxwell equation and the right-hand side represents a source generated by nontrivial $\partial_{\mu}\ln{\mathcal{L}_F}$.
+So from the point of view of the standard Maxwell theory a solution of the vacuum nonlinear electrodynamics has an effective source.
 This interpretation was already noted in the original paper \cite{BornInfeld}.

 Finally we give the explicit form of $E(u,v)$.
 From (\ref{Lagrangian in terms of uv}) and the relation $F=-2E^2$ we immediately get